UWCNuclear/xia4MANDELA/README.md

         // One last check to ensure event length matches what we think it
         // should be.
         if (traceLength / 2 + headerLength != eventLength) {

+***Done!:***

+ERROR: In configuration file 'conf/config_root_online'.
+Dettypes=1, Modules=0: In read_conf.hh, line 163: Module numbering starts from 0, therefore when using only 1 module, "modules" = 0 and xia4ids doesn't sort.
+We are able to go around it by keeping a spare line.

+Check if we need to switch detector type from crystal (1) to beta (3) for your NaI(Tl): It looks like the detector type number is only used to group the entries